Buzz Arlett: Death and legacy

+On May 16, 1964, Arlett died of a heart attack in Minneapolis and was interred at Lakewood Cemetery.
+He was survived by his wife, son, daughter, and his older brothers Harry and Dick.

 Arlett was inducted into the Pacific Coast League Hall of Fame in 1945.

-In 1964, Arlett died of a heart attack in Minneapolis and was interred at Lakewood Cemetery.
-He was survived by his wife, son, daughter, and his older brothers Harry and Dick.
 In 1984, the Society for American Baseball Research voted Arlett the most outstanding player in the history of minor league baseball.

 In Harry Turtledove's 2011 alternate history short story "The House that George Built," Buzz Arlett instead achieves Babe Ruth's storied career since Ruth's career was derailed by mismanagement of his contract.